codatio/codat-docs/docs/auth-flow/customize/set-up-redirects.md

 - [Redirect with custom query parameters](#redirect-with-custom-query-parameters)
 - [Redirect with reserved query parameters](#redirect-with-reserved-query-parameters)

-:::note Redirect URLs in Embedded Link
+:::note Redirect URLs in Link

 Your redirects will only apply to Hosted Link.
-For Embedded Link, build out the required redirect configuration within your application.
+For the Link SDK, build out the required redirect configuration within your application.
 :::

 :::note See an example